greenyouse/browserific/browserific-plugin/README.md

-# browserific-plugin
+# Browserific-plugin
 --------------------

-A Leiningen plugin to do many wonderful things.
+A Leiningen plugin for ClojureScript app developement.

 ## Status
 ---------